 The second approach focuses on the physical possession or location of the item in question.
 Under this approach, the officer may not search an item that is in the physical possession of the visitor.
 In that circumstance, the container is an extension of the person and clearly outside the scope of a premises search warrant.
-The officer may search an item not in the physical possession of the visitor because it falls outside the scope of a "personal" search.
+However, the officer may search an item not in the physical possession of the visitor because it falls outside the scope of a "personal" search.

-9.17.10 Damage or Destruction of Property During the Search
+17.17.10 Damage or Destruction of Property

-When officers execute search warrants, they may occasionally damage or destroy property in order to conduct a complete and thorough search.
+When executing search warrants, officers may occasionally damage or destroy property in order to conduct a complete and thorough search.
 The damage or destruction of an individual's property during the execution of a search warrant does not automatically violate the Fourth Amendment.
-However, such damage or destruction will constitute an unreasonable search and seizure if the destruction was not reasonably necessary to the execution of the warrant.
+However, such damage or destruction will constitute an unreasonable search and seizure if the destruction was not reasonably necessary to execute the warrant.

-9.17.11 Preparing an Inventory
+17.17.11 Preparing an Inventory